Let More Women Make Movies About Toxic Masculinity!

 One of the most obvious ways Heller’s vision differs from those of her male colleagues mentioned above is in the attention she grants Andrea Vogel (played note-perfect by Susan Kelechi Watson).
 A new parent herself, we see her struggle to give her husband the space he needs to figure his shit out, even as she’s frustrated at being left holding the bag.
 In other words, she’s not just blindly supportive (“Don’t ruin my childhood,” she warns Lloyd when he tells her about the assignment.)
 Nor is she silent, as so many women playing supporting characters in movies about men have turned out to be this year.
 Her concerns are treated with just as much weight as Lloyd’s are.

 But Heller’s specific gaze also comes through in certain stylistic choices.
-By framing A Beautiful Day in the Neighborhood as an episode of Mr. Rogers for adults, Heller allows herself to get whimsical, inserting color and cartoonish creativity into the bleak landscape of Lloyd’s 1990s New York existence, much as she did in Diary of a Teenage Girl.
+By framing A Beautiful Day in the Neighbourhood as an episode of Mr. Rogers for adults, Heller allows herself to get whimsical, inserting colour and cartoonish creativity into the bleak landscape of Lloyd’s 1990s New York existence, much as she did in Diary of a Teenage Girl.

 Advertisement